Umoja Biopharma

 Funding Round in 2020

-Trishula is a privately held company dedicated to the development of TTX-030, a first-in-class, anti-CD39 antibody, in collaboration with AbbVie.
-TTX-030 inhibits the activity of CD39, an enzyme that converts ATP to AMP, the initial step in the generation of adenosine in the tumor microenvironment.
-TTX-030 prevents the formation of immune-suppressive extracellular adenosine and maintains high levels of immune-activating extracellular ATP, stimulating dendritic and myeloid-derived cells necessary for both innate and adaptive immunity.
-Currently, TTX-030 is being studied in phase 1/1b clinical trials as a monotherapy and in combination with an anti-PD-1 agent and standard chemotherapy in adults with advanced cancer (NCT03884556 and NCT04306900).
+Trishula Therapeutics is a privately held biotechnology company focused on developing innovative cancer immunotherapies.
+The company's lead product, TTX-030, is a first-in-class anti-CD39 antibody developed in collaboration with AbbVie.
+TTX-030 works by inhibiting CD39, an enzyme that converts ATP to AMP, thereby preventing the formation of immune-suppressive extracellular adenosine in the tumor microenvironment.
+This mechanism helps maintain elevated levels of immune-activating extracellular ATP, which is essential for stimulating dendritic and myeloid-derived cells involved in both innate and adaptive immunity.
+Currently, TTX-030 is undergoing phase 1/1b clinical trials as a monotherapy and in combination with anti-PD-1 agents and standard chemotherapy for adults with advanced cancer, aiming to enhance anti-tumor immune responses and improve treatment outcomes for cancer patients.

 Dyne Therapeutics